-Wheelchair-Accessible seat locations are available throughout Perelman Theater, Verizon Hall, and select locations in the Academy of Music and Merriam Theater.
-Wheelchair-accessible seats may be purchased online or please call 215.893.1999 or 215.875.7633 TTY for location and availability for specific venues and events.
+Wheelchair-accessible seats may be purchased online or by calling Patron Services at 215.893.1999 (215.875.7633 TTY) or email [email protected] for location and availability for specific venues and events.

 A limited number of seating locations near the stage have been reserved for the exclusive use of patrons with low vision or blindness.
-Please call 215.893.1999 or 215.875.7633 TTY for location and availability for specific venues and events.
+Please contact Patron Services for location and availability for specific venues and events.

 American Sign Language Interpretation (ASL)

-American sign language interpretation (ASL) is available at select Broadway Philadelphia performances.
-ASL allows performing arts patrons who are deaf or hearing impaired to understand and enjoy the performance by having all the spoken and sung lyrics translated into American Sign Language.
+American Sign Language interpretation (ASL) is available at select Broadway Philadelphia performances.
+ASL allows patrons who speak ASL to understand and enjoy the performance by having all the spoken and sung lyrics translated into American Sign Language.

-The interpreters are located on the side of the Parquet section and are visible to all patrons seated near them, providing a seamless viewing experience for those needing the service and a beautifully interpreted language for those interested in seeing the show performed through sign.
+The interpreters are located on the side of the Parquet section and are visible to all guests seated near them, providing a seamless viewing experience.

-Call 215.893.1999 or 215.875.7633 TTY for more information and ASL performance dates or to request this service for another performance.
-Please allow at least two weeks’ advance notice for this accommodation.
+Please contact Patron Services for more information, ASL performance dates, or to request this service for another performance.
+Please allow at least two weeks advance notice for this accommodation.

 Personal Care Attendant (PCA)

 For any guest with disabilities who requires a paid Personal Care Attendants (PCA), we will provide a PCA-Pass at no cost with a paid admission.
-Any guests with disabilities who requires a PCA and wishes to purchase advance tickets should contact Ticket Philadelphia at 215.893.1999 or 215.875.7633 TTY to request a PCA-Pass with the ticket.
+Any guest who requires a PCA and wishes to purchase advance tickets should contact Patron Services to request a PCA-Pass with the ticket.

 Audio Description (AD)

-Assistive listening devices are available for Verizon Hall and the Perelman Theater at the Kimmel Center, Academy of Music, and Merriam Theater on a first come, first served basis.
+Assistive listening devices are available for all venues on campus.
+In Verizon Hall and the Perelman Theater, devices are available with over-ear headphones or T-Loops.
+At the Academy of Music and Merriam Theater, devices are available with in-ear headphones.
+All assistive listening devices are available on a first come, first served basis.
 Please inquire with House Management upon your arrival.